Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 received serialized payloads.

 #### Quickstart
 This is a minimal example of how to use this library.
-See the [main.cpp](./src/main.cpp) for .cpp implementation:
+See the [rx_tx_loop.cpp](./examples/rx_tx_loop.cpp) for .cpp implementation:

 ```
-// Note, this example should run on both Arduino and Teensy boards.
+// Includes the core dependency for all Teensyduino projects.
+#include <Arduino.h>

-// First, include the main STP class to access its' API.
+// Includes the TransportLayer header to access class API.
 #include <transport_layer.h>

-// Maximum outgoing payload size, in bytes.
-Cannot exceed 254 bytes due to COBS encoding.
-uint8_t maximum_tx_payload_size = 254;

-// Maximum incoming payload size, in bytes.
-Cannot exceed 254 bytes.
-uint8_t maximum_rx_payload_size = 200;

-// The minimal incoming payload size.
-uint8_t minimum_payload_size = 1;

-// These parameters jointly specify the CRC algorithm to be used fro the CRC calcualtion.
-The class automatically scales
-// to work for 8-, 16- and 32-bit algorithms.
-uint16_t polynomial = 0x1021;
-uint16_t initial_value = 0xFFFF;
-uint16_t final_xor_value = 0x0000;

-// The value used to mark the beginning of transmitted packets in the byte-stream.
-uint8_t start_byte = 129;

-// The value used to mark the end of the main packet section.
-uint8_t delimiter_byte = 0;

-// The number of microseconds that can separate the reception of any two consecutive bytes of the same packet.
-uint32_t timeout = 20000; // In microseconds

-// The reference to the Serial interface class.
-serial = Serial;

 // Instantiates a new TransportLayer object.
-TransportLayer<uint16_t, maximum_tx_payload_size, maximum_rx_payload_size, minimum_payload_size> tl_class(
-    serial,
-    polynomial,
-    initial_value,
-    final_xor_value,
-    start_byte,
-    delimiter_byte,
-    timeout
-);
+Most template and constructor arguments should automatically scale with
+// your microcontroller.
+Check the API documentation website if you want to fine-tune class parameters to better match
+// your use case.
+TransportLayer<> tl_class(Serial);  // NOLINT(*-interfaces-global-init)

 void setup()
 {
     Serial.begin(115200);  // Opens the Serial port, initiating PC communication
 }

+// Pre-creates the objects used for the demonstration below.
+uint32_t test_scalar  = 0;
+uint8_t test_array[4] = {0, 0, 0, 0};

+struct TestStruct
+{
+        bool test_flag   = true;
+        float test_float = 6.66;
+} __attribute__((packed)) test_struct;  // Critically, the structure HAS to be packed!

 void loop()
 {
     // Checks if data is available for reception.
     if (tl_class.Available())
     {
-        // If the data is available, carries out the reception procedure (acually receives the byte-stream, parses the
+        // If the data is available, carries out the reception procedure (reads the received byte-stream, parses the
-        // payload and makes it available for reading).
+        // payload, and makes it available for reading).
-        bool data_received = tl_class.ReceiveData();
+        const bool data_received = tl_class.ReceiveData();

-        // Provided that the reception was successful, reads the data, assumed to be the test array object
+        // If the reception was successful, reads the data, assumed to be the test array object.
+Note, this example
+        // is intended to be used together with the example script from the ataraxis-transport-layer-pc library.
         if (data_received)
         {
-            // Instantiates a simple test object
-            uint8_t test_data[4] = {0, 0, 0, 0};

-            // Reads the received data into the array object.
+            // Overwrites the memory of placeholder objects with the received data.
-            uint16_t next_index = tl_class.ReadData(test_data);
+            uint16_t next_index = 0;  // Starts reading from the beginning of the payload region.

-            // Instantiates a new object to send back to PC.
-            uint8_t send_data[4] = {5, 6, 7, 8};
+            next_index          = tl_class.ReadData(test_scalar, next_index);
+            next_index          = tl_class.ReadData(test_array, next_index);
+            // Since test_struct is the last object in the payload, we do not need to save the new next_index.
+            tl_class.ReadData(test_struct, next_index);

+            // Now the placeholder objects are updated with the values transmitted from the PC.
+The section below
+            // showcases sending the data to the PC.
+It re-transmits the same data in the same order except
+            // for the test_scalar which is changed to a new value.
+            test_scalar = 987654321;

-            // Writes the object to the transmission buffer, staging it to be sent witht he next SendData() command.
+            // Writes objects to the TransportLayer's transmission buffer, staging them to be sent with the next
-            uint16_t add_index = tl_class.WriteData(send_data, 0);

-            // This showcases a chained addition, where test_data is staged right after send_data.
-            add_index = tl_class.WriteData(test_data, add_index);
+            // SendData() command.
+Note, the objects are written in the order they will be read by the PC.
+            next_index = 0;  // Resets the index to 0.
+            next_index = tl_class.WriteData(test_scalar, next_index);
+            next_index = tl_class.WriteData(test_array, next_index);
+            tl_class.WriteData(test_struct, next_index);  // Once again, the index after last object is not saved.

-            // Packages and sends the contents of the class transmission buffer that were written above to the PC.
+            // Packages and sends the contents of the transmission buffer that were written above to the PC.
-            bool data_sent= tl_class.SendData();  // This also returns a boolean status.
+            tl_class.SendData();  // This also returns a boolean status that we discard for this example.
         }
     }
 }